 Argersinger Dissertation Award

-One Argersinger Dissertation Award is awarded annually in each of the following areas for a total of two (2) awards:
+One Argersinger Dissertation Award will be awarded this year in each of the following areas for a total of two (2) awards:

 Any KU doctoral student who meets all of the following criteria is eligible to be nominated.

 - Is currently enrolled in/graduated from a Lawrence/Edwards-based doctoral degree plan;

 - Must have graduated in summer 2022, fall 2022, or be on track to complete all requirements for the doctoral degree, including defense and submission of the final dissertation by the posted spring 2023 graduation deadline (students can verify graduation requirements and deadlines with departments and in the KU academic calendar).

 - Summer 2023 graduates should be nominated for the next awards cycle.